top of page

 When a local operator makes sense

-• You want a private safari
+• You want a private or small-group safari and are comfortable dealing directly with the operator.

 • Bank transfers are common